 It was here where the young artist's fascination with the changing character of tenmoku glazes was born.
 When the wood-burning kiln was closed in 1980, he decided to continue his pursuit of this elusive glaze by building his own kiln at his house in Kyoto's Fushimi district.

-Today, Kamada Kōji is one of a small handful of Japanese ceramic artists who have chosen to devote their lives to the research and production of tenmoku.
+Today, Kamada Kōji is one of a small handful of Japanese ceramic artists who has chosen to devote their lives to the research and production of tenmoku.
 Through years of experimentation and practice, Kamada has elevated this originally Chinese glaze to an even higher level of refinement with the introduction of a number of signature glazes - each one adding another facet to the incredible diversity of his art.
 In the process, he has secured his position as one of Kyoto's most outstanding contemporary ceramic artists.

 At the core of Kamada Kōji's glazing repertory is yōhen yuteki, and a number of his signature glazes are lineages of this well established type of tenmoku, with only slight variations in the basic components of iron oxide, feldspar, and wood ash.
 Inside the kiln, yōhen yuteki goes through an amazing transformation.
 At a temperature of around 1,232°C (2,250°F), the wood ash in the glaze begins to separate from its heavier iron layer, vitrifying on the surface in feathery streams.
 The resulting effect is transcendent - like the veins of a moth's wing in the sunlight.